Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 Imagine taking the 2d plane you have and wrapping it into a cylinder like wrapping paper and stare down the inside at the pattern.
 That's unpolar.
 Now imagine taking that cylinder with the pattern on the inside and wrap it into a U shape where your view is inside the U bend and you're looking down both lengths of it at the same time.
 That's foci.

 Now back to the practical.
 Using them.
+For the last part, I'm going to adjust the camera sensor width to around 3 to get the best views.
+Like always, adjust as you like.

 #### Unpolar